How a Fuel Crisis is Impacting Syrian Football

 The locals are no great strangers to US-led government sanctions that have seriously hindered access to oil and gas.
 It is a phenomenon that many countries in the Middle East have become all too familiar with, so much so that natives tend to expect sanctions from their government and are all too aware of the harm these can potentially cause to their routine habits.

-This month, however, marks the first time since the breakout of the Syrian war that the government has enacted a three-day weekend to address the country’s fuel crisis.
+Last month, however, marked the first time since the breakout of the Syrian war that the government has enacted a three-day weekend to address the country’s fuel crisis.
 Moreover, the price of diesel used for heavy equipment in construction and production industries has sky-rocketed, the government has sternly warned its people of purchasing fuel from the black market – something that many people have turned to as a final means – and all cross-city football has been postponed in the Syrian Premier League, as clubs look to save fuel.

 It is worth mentioning that the Syrian football and basketball federations are controlled by the Al-Assad regime and while the lines have always been blurred between Syrian football and the regime’s desire to whitewash their global image, the message here seems to be their insistence on Syria’s fuel shortage being taken as seriously as possible.
 Even Syria’s private sector industries have ground to a halt amidst this crisis, with many shutting their doors and ceasing operations until the New Year.